How To Get Rid of Gnats in Plants Using Dish Soap

 The oxygen-deprived roots die, leaving behind a plant incapable of fending for itself.
 If enough roots die, the plant eventually succumbs to starvation.

 It may sound scary.
 Unfortunately, it is.
 Overwatering is the leading cause of death in indoor houseplants.
-We tend to grossly overestimate how much water most plants need, so it’s something important to consider.
+We tend to overestimate how much water most plants need grossly, so it’s something important to consider.

 Here’s how to avoid overwatering your plants: